 As part of the corrections system, probation and parole offices play a vital role in rehabilitating people as they try to turn their lives around from addiction and criminal activity to being productive members of society.

 Why Do Probation and Parole Officers Perform Drug & Alcohol Testing?

 The reasons probation and parole offices test for drugs and alcohol is pretty obvious.
 They have to ensure the people under their watch are adhering to the conditions of their probation or parole, which usually includes staying away from drugs and alcohol.

-What tests should parole and probation offices use?
+What tests should parole and probation officers use?

-Urine Testing and ETG Testing is the preferred way of drug testing for probation and parole offices to test the people they are charged with keeping an eye on.
+Urine testing and EtG testing are the preferred ways of drug and alcohol testing for probation and parole officers to test the people they are charged with keeping an eye on.

 Sheriff departments, prisons and other correctional facilities have to try and maintain drug free environments for the people they incarcerate to help them kick addictions and rehabilitate their lives.

 Why Do Sheriff Departments, Prisons And Other Correctional Facilities Use Substance Abuse Testing?